-Cash used in investing activities was \$2.6 million for the nine months ended June 30, 2024, compared to \$36.9 million used in investing activities in the nine months ended June 30, 2023.
-The fiscal 2024 amount consists of \$5.3 million in capital expenditures, primarily related to our new locations in South Carolina and Massachusetts, partially offset by \$2.7 million of proceeds from the sale of our real property in Arizona.
+Cash used in investing activities was \$2.6 million \$0.1 million for the nine three months ended June 30, 2024 December 31, 2024, compared to \$36.9 million \$0.8 million used in investing activities in the nine three months ended June 30, 2023 December 31, 2023.
+The fiscal 2024 amount consists Both periods consist solely of \$5.3 million in capital expenditures, primarily related to our new locations in South Carolina and Massachusetts, partially offset by \$2.7 million of proceeds from the sale of our real property in Arizona.
 The fiscal 2023 amount consists primarily of cash paid for the acquisition of Entrepix.
-We expect capital expenditures to decline in the fourth quarter of fiscal 2024 as we complete our relocation projects.
+We expect capital expenditures to decline in the fourth quarter of fiscal 2024 as we complete our relocation projects. expenditures.